What is The Nativity Story?

 How Can the Nativity Story Be Taught to Children?

-Whether you are hoping to teach the nativity story to early years children, to KS1 and on to KS2, the most fun, interactive and memorable way to involve them in the true Christmas story is through the Christmas nativity play!
+Whether you’re teaching the nativity story to early years children, KS1 or KS2, the most fun, interactive and memorable way to get the students involved is through staging a performance of the Christmas nativity story for kids!

-There are wonderfully festive choices to stay as true to the nativity story as possible, such as the illuminating tale of the Stable by Starlight, or the comedic tale of a Bethlehem resident intrigued by the events taking place in Twinkle Town
+When it comes to Christmas productions, there are plenty of more traditional, festive options available.
+This allows you to stay as true to the classic nativity story as possible in a way that’s still fun and easy for the children to understand.
+We love the illuminating tale of the Stable by Starlight, or the comedic tale of a Bethlehem resident intrigued by the events taking place in Twinkle Town.

 But, teaching the story of the nativity doesn’t always need to be so strictly confined to the specific series of events.
-Add a little spice, some creativity and more music and you have a fabulous selection of imaginative nativities such as our Bethlehem Bake-Off, a nativity story involving an eventful baking competition!
+Add a little spice, some creativity and more music, and you have a fabulous selection of imaginative nativities, such as our best-selling Bethlehem Bake-Off, a nativity story involving an eventful baking competition!
+There’s also the Bethlehem Ballroom, with all your favourite nativity characters and a toe-tapping, hip-swinging script.
 And, as the animals within the nativity story played their own part, our wonderfully colourful cast in Niki Davies’s Higgledy Piggledy Nativity is sure to entertain the audience and cast alike.

-It is true that involving music in learning helps students to retain information more effectively.
-Take a look at our 15 brilliant school nativity ideas where we discuss the best musical nativity plays that are suitable for each age range.
+Involving music in learning helps students to retain information more effectively, gets their creativity flowing and boosts their confidence.
+So if you’re interested in staging a nativity production with your students, take a look at our collection of brilliant school nativity ideas where we discuss the best musical nativity plays that are suitable for each age range.
 This means that teaching the nativity story can be fun and enjoyable no matter how old the children are!
-And, though it may take a little more effort on the part of the school teaching staff, it is well worth involving your school in a nativity play as the children come away with memories of the Christmas story to last a lifetime.
+And, though it may take a little more effort on the part of the school teaching staff, it is well worth involving your school in a nativity play as the children come away with Christmas memories to last a lifetime.

 Looking for More Ideas on How to Teach the Nativity Story?

 Although a nativity production is an excellent way (and our favourite way!) to teach the festive story, there are plenty of additional teaching methods to explore.
-There is a multitude of interactive activities you can involve the children in during the run up to your nativity production that will help them better understand the importance of nativity for Christians.
+There are lots of interactive activities you can involve the children in during the run up to your nativity production that will help them better understand the importance of nativity for Christians.

-For most schools, it is a requirement for religious studies to be a part of the children’s curriculum and the Christian nativity story can be a wonderfully interactive and creative teaching with boundless activities to help the children’s understanding.
-Our primary school nativity plays are tailored to be enjoyable and bring out the best in each age group as we understand their needs can be so different.
+For most schools, religious studies form part of the children’s curriculum, and adapting the Christian nativity story for kids can be wonderfully interactive and creative.
+Our primary school nativity plays are tailored to bring out the best in each age group as we understand their needs can be so different.